AckeeCZ/lokse/doc/Plugins.md

 ### 1. Invent plugin

 Great, you have and idea for plugin.
-Invent him a suitable NAME.
+Give it a suitable NAME.

 ### 2. Use template